brandonskerritt/Kurcoder/README.md

 - IP to Binary

 ## Install
-`Kurcoder` is built for 3.6+, and tested on macOS/Linux.
+`Kurcoder` is built for 3.6+, and tested on macOS/Linux, but should work on Windows

 To install and use `Kurcoder`, you can build locally:
 ```